Multicritical Dynamical Triangulations and Topological Recursion: Dynamical Triangulation (DT)

 In the continuum limit, the generating function for multicritical DT is given by \rf{GeneratingFunModeExpansion}, together with the commutation relation \rf{CommutationRelationPhi} and the vacuum condition \rf{vacuumCondition_phi}.
 The only difference from the pure DT case lies in the Hamiltonian.
 To obtain pure DT as a special case, one performs a shift of the operators $\alpha_n$ (i.e., $\phi_n$ for $n = -1$ and $-5$) appearing in the two-reduced $W^{(3)}$ operator.
 The Hamiltonian before this shift is

 The general shift of the two-reduced $W^{(3)}$ operator is implemented by

-The Hamiltonian is given by \rf{pureDT_HamiltonianModeExpansionStarW} under the shift \rf{DefAlphaOperatorPureDT} with $p=2$ together with \rf{CoherentEigenValuesMultiDT}, where the operator $Y^*$ is a polynomial in the creation operators $\phi_n^\dagger$, chosen such that the Hamiltonian $\Hop$ satisfies the no big-bang condition \rf{NoBigBangCondition}.
+The Hamiltonian is given by \rf{pureDT_HamiltonianModeExpansionStarW} under the shift \rf{DefAlphaOperatorPureDT} with $p=2$ together with \rf{CoherentEigenValuesMultiDT}, where the operator $Y^*$ is a polynomial in the creation operators $\phi_n^\dagger$, chosen such that the Hamiltonian $\Hop$ satisfies the no-big-bang condition \rf{NoBigBangCondition}.
 We obtain the $m$-th multicritical DT defined by the Hamiltonian $\Hop$:

 where $\cc_i$ [{\tinyspace}$i{\negtrpltinyspace}={\negtrpltinyspace}2$, \ldots, $m${\tinyspace}] are the cosmological constants with mass dimension $i$, and $\GG$ counts the number of handles of a 2D surface as before.